yoctoyotta1024/CLEO/docs/source/intro/background.rst

 The growth of random access memory (RAM) is also favourable for SDM.
-Not only does it make SDM’s high memory usage less demanding, but it allows for the improvement of the model’s precision by enabling more superdroplets to be simulated in a domain.
-It also allows more superdroplet attributes and microphysical processes to be incorporated into SDM, thus increasing the fidelity of the model to our understanding of cloud microphysics.
+Not only does it make SDM’s high memory usage less demanding, but it allows for the improvement of the model’s precision by enabling more Super-Droplets to be simulated in a domain.
+It also allows more Super-Droplet attributes and microphysical processes to be incorporated into SDM, thus increasing the fidelity of the model to our understanding of cloud microphysics.
 With regard to HPC, SDM is highly scalable and advances